kgarrity22/start-vite-react-mui-project/README.md

-# 🛠️ Startup New Project CLI
+# 🛠️ Create Vite/React/MUI Project CLI

 A customizable command-line tool that scaffolds a modern React + Vite project with pre-installed libraries and opinionated project structure.